Unitree Robotics vs Boston Dynamics : quel robot-chien choisir ?

 Z1: the robot arm for robot dogs

-Regarding accessories, Unitree Robotics also performs very well, with for example a robot arm compatible with both the Aliengo and B1 robots.
+Regarding accessories, Unitree Robotics also performs very well, with for example a robot arm compatible with B2 robot.
 The arm opens the door to even more tasks and can serve various purposes, for example to pick up objects, open and close doors, etc.

 Boston Dynamics vs. Unitree Robotics: the differences